towns-protocol/towns/servers/matrix-crypto-login-spec.md

 Client sends a HTTP POST request to the server endpoint ```/login``` with no ```auth``` parameter.
 It should get back a HTTP/1.1 401 Unauthorized response with a JSON body detailing the supported login flows, params, and a session ID.
 The semantics of the JSON response body is explained in the next section.

-## Server respond with supported login flow
+## Server responds with supported login flow

 Refer to [User-interactive API](https://spec.matrix.org/v1.2/client-server-api/#user-interactive-api-in-the-rest-api).